AdobeDocs/experience-platform.en/help/segmentation/methods/edge-segmentation.md

 ---
 solution: Experience Platform
 title: Edge Segmentation Guide
-description: Learn how to use edge segmentation to evaluate segment definitions in Platform instantaneously on the edge, enabling same page and next page personalization use cases.
+description: Learn how to use edge segmentation to evaluate audiences in Platform instantaneously on the edge, enabling same page and next page personalization use cases.
 exl-id: eae948e6-741c-45ce-8e40-73d10d5a88f1
 ---
 # Edge segmentation guide